worldaffairsconference/worldaffairscon.org/README.md

 Good question!
 This website displays information about WAC for delegates, advisors, and speakers.
 Hopefully, we make it easy for all of you to learn about what exactly WAC is, what it's about, when it is, and all those other useful tidbits of information.

-In addition, we also do registration through the website (though that source code will be closed-source, for now).
+In addition, we also do registration through the website, using a system we built called [donna](https://github.com/worldaffairsconference/donna).
 It makes it easier for advisors to register for WAC, and also means we cut down less trees.
 Awesome!

 ## Development Notes